tikenn/tapr/README.md

-# tapr
+# TAPR:  The Apheresis Patient Registry
-The Apheresis Patient Registry
+This is a small application built for our institution's pathology department to more easily generate morning reports for apheresis patients.